-Prerequisites: MUCT 251 and MUCT 261 Rotation: Even Academic Year: Fall harmonic tones, harmonic progression, voice-leading principles and part-writing, harmonization and harmonic analysis; cadences, phrases and period forms; secondary functions.
+Prerequisites: MUCT 251 and MUCT 261 Rotation: Odd Academic Year: Fall

+This course is a continuation of MUCT 251, including non-harmonic tones, harmonic progression, voice-leading principles and part-writing, harmonization and harmonic analysis; cadences, phrases and period forms; secondary functions.
 Students with credit in MUCT 242 may not take MUCT 252 for credit.